madratman/AirSim/README_binaries.md

 ### AirSim ROS Wrapper Node
 #### Publishers:
 - `/airsim_node/home_geo_point` [airsim_ros_pkgs/GPSYaw](msg/GPSYaw.msg)
 GPS coordinates corresponding to home/spawn point of the drone.
 These are set in the airsim's settings.json file.
-Please see here for `settings.json`'s [documentation](https://microsoft.github.io/AirSim/docs/settings/.
+Please see here for `settings.json`'s [documentation](https://microsoft.github.io/AirSim/docs/settings/).
-Which is located at `C:\Users\USERNAME\Documents\AirSim\settings.json` if you're using Windows, or in `/home/USERNAME/Documents/AirSim/settings.json` if on Ubuntu.

 The defaults are:
 ```
  "OriginGeopoint": {